modx-pro/Docs/docs/en/guide/frontmatter.md

     link: parser
 ```

-This property is responsible for displaying the documentation menu of your component.
-Links must be specified relative to the root directory of your component and, accordingly, without `.md`.
+This property is responsible for displaying the documentation menu of your extra.
+Links must be specified relative to the root directory of your extra and, accordingly, without `.md`.

 ```ts
 interface SidebarItem {